gem569/pde-image-processing/README.md

 Image diffusion methods treat an image as a continuous surface whose intensity values evolve over time.

-- **Isotropic diffusion** applies uniform smoothing across the image, reducing noise but often blurring important edges.
+- **Isotropic diffusion** follows the classical heat equation, which smooths the image uniformly over time.
 - **Anisotropic diffusion** adjusts the smoothing process according to local image gradients, reducing noise while preserving significant edge structures.

 This notebook demonstrates how diffusion-based methods can be used to balance: